5 Ways Content Marketing Fuels Brand Growth

-PPC and similar bottom-of-the-funnel tactics can provide clear results and ROI, but once your brand reaches a certain level of maturity, you’ll probably see diminishing returns.
+Bottom-of-the-funnel tactics can provide clear results and ROI, but once your brand reaches a certain level of maturity, you’ll probably see diminishing returns.
 To push past the inflection point and increase your share of voice, you’ll need to stand out in the awareness stage of the marketing funnel.
 That means creating top-of-the-funnel content that adds value to your audience’s journey of discovery.

-2. Optimise every customer touchpoint
+2. Tune-up every customer touchpoint

 There are more touchpoints in the customer journey than ever before.

 Content can remove the friction from most customer touchpoints.
 For example, by: